DGKSK8LIFE/redisql/CONTRIBUTING.md

 ### Look at issues

 Most of the feature requests/bugs are described in the repo's issues.
-Ignore any with the "*done*" label, this means the desired functionality/patch is implemented in the unstable branch and will be merge in the next major release.
+Ignore any with the `done` label, this means the desired functionality/patch is implemented in the unstable branch and will be merge in the next major release.

 ### Get Coding